Print

 than legal, fail to reconcile Islam with universal human rights,

-especially insofar as they maintain the Sharia law as their unique
+especially insofar as Sharia is their unique source of reference.

-limitation “so far as it is compatible with its laws and its commitments under
+far as it is compatible with its laws and its commitments under international

-international conventions”) – have endorsed, explicitly or implicitly,
+conventions”) – have endorsed, explicitly or implicitly, the 1990

-the 1990 Cairo Declaration, as have Jordan, Kyrgyzstan, Morocco
+Cairo Declaration, as have Jordan, Kyrgyzstan, Morocco and Palestine,

-and Palestine, whose parliaments enjoy partner for democracy status
+whose parliaments enjoy partner for democracy status with the Assembly.

 5. The Assembly is also greatly concerned about the fact that